squrpe/note-taker/README.md

           git clone https://github.com/squrpe/note-taker.git
       ```

-  You will need to download the suitable extensions for these to run the application in the command line.
+  You will need to download the suitable extensions to run the application in the command line.

   2. Install the node modules needed for the project within the terminal
       ```md